euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 Benchmarks
 ----------

-The benchmarks were designed to compare the three alternative serialization formats for Numpy ndarrays, NPY, NPZ and ZFile with Bloscpack.
-To this end, we measured compression speed, decompression speed, with and without the Linux file system cache and compression ratio for a number of different experimental parameters.
+The benchmarks were designed to compare the following three alternative serialization formats for Numpy ndarrays: NPY, NPZ and ZFile with Bloscpack.
+To this end, we measured compression speed, decompression speed, both with and without the Linux file system cache and compression ratio for a number of different experimental parameters.